pulumi/docs/content/blog/unit-testing-assets/index.md

 ## Check that Functions are Executable

 When creating a Lambda function, we're expected to pass in a function handler that gets called upon invocation.
-Typically, the value is something like `mod.handler` where `mod` is the module name and `handler` is a function.
+Typically, the value is something like `mod.handler`, where `mod` is the module name and `handler` is a function.
-A basic check would be to make sure that the module actually exists and that the function is callable.
+A basic check would be to make sure that the module exists and that the function is callable.

 We can easily construct this unit test like so: